tomjoht/documentation-theme-jekyll/mydoc/mydoc_troubleshooting.md

 chmod +x build_writer.sh
 ```

-### Pygments not installed

-The config file requires pygments for the highlighter.
-You must [download and install Pygments](http://pygments.org/download/), which requires Python, in order to use this syntax highlighter.
-If you don't want to bother with Pygments, open the configuration file and change `pygments` to `rouge`.
+## shell file not runnable

+If you're using a PC, rename your shell files with a .bat extension.

 ### "page 0" cross references in the PDF

 If you see "page 0" cross-references in the PDF, the URL doesn't exist.
 Check to make sure you actually included this page in the build.

 If it's not a page but rather a file, you need to add a `noCrossRef` class to the file so that your print stylesheet excludes the counter from it.
 Add `class="noCrossRef"` as an attribute to the link.
 In the css/printstyles.css file, there is a style that should remove the counter from anchor elements with this class.

 ### The PDF is blank

- Check the prince-file-list.txt file in the output to see if it contains links.
-If not, you have something wrong with the logic in the prince-file-list.txt file.
+Check the prince-list.txt file in the output to see if it contains links.
+If not, you have something wrong with the logic in the prince-list.txt file.
 Check the conditions.html file in your \_includes to see if the audience specified in your configuration file aligns with the buildAudience in the conditions.html file

 ### Sidebar not appearing

 If you build your site but the sidebar doesn't appear, check the following:

- Look in \_includes/custom/sidebarconfigs.html and make sure the conditional values there match up with the values declared in the configuration file.
-Specifically, you need to make sure you've declared a value for project, product, platform, and version.
+Look in \_includes/custom/sidebarconfigs.html and make sure the conditional values there match up with values you're using in each page's frontmatter.

- If you don't have any values for these properties, you still need to keep them in your configuration file.
-Just put something like `all` as the value.

- {{site.data.alerts.note}} This theme is designed for single sourcing.
-If you're only building one site, you can remove these values from the \_includes/sidebar.html file and \_data/sidebar.yml files.{{site.data.alerts.end}}
+Make sure each TOC item has an output property that specifies web or pdf.

 Understanding how the theme works can be helpful in troubleshooting.
 The \_includes/sidebar.html file loops through the values in the \_data/sidebar.yml file.
 There are `if` statements that check whether the conditions (as specified in the conditions.html file) are met.
-If the sidebar.yml item has the right product, platform, audience, and version, then it gets displayed in the sidebar.
-If not, it get skipped.
+If the sidebar.yml item doesn't have the right output, then it won't get displayed in the sidebar.
+It would instead get skipped.

-### Sidebar heading level not opening

- In your \_data/sidebar.yml file, you must also include the correct parameters (platform, product, audience version) for each heading.
-If an item contains something that should be displayed, the attributes for the heading should be listed.

- Without any attributes on heading levels, you could end up with scenarios where a section is entirely designed for one output but appears in every output regardless.

 ### Sidebar isn't collapsed